U.S. to stop refueling Saudi-coalition planes in Yemen, officials say

 A Senate staffer said the decision is a means to pre-empt a potentially damaging debate and vote in Congress.
 The political climate on the Hill has turned hostile to Saudi Arabia over the killing of Washington Post columnist Jamal Khashoggi and the war in Yemen, the staffer said, adding that some Republican lawmakers who opposed suspending refueling now favor the move.

+Saudi Arabia said later Friday, in a statement carried by state-run media, that “in consultation with the United States” it has requested the end of in-flight refueling — placing the decision for the change on Riyadh rather than Washington.

+"The Kingdom of Saudi Arabia, and the member countries of the Coalition to Support legitimacy in Yemen, continually pursue improvements to military professionalism and self-sufficiency," the Saudi statement said.

-The U.S. military currently re-fuels about 20 percent of all Saudi aircraft that fly as part of the operation in Yemen.
+The U.S. military was re-fueling about 20 percent of all Saudi aircraft that fly as part of the operation in Yemen.

 But the U.S. will not curtail intelligence sharing with the coalition, and will continue “limited intelligence support in defense of Saudi Arabia,” a defense official said.